thebodymindgeek/event-driven-leaderboard-aws/README.md

-# Event-Driven Leaderboard on AWS (Terraform Demo)
+# Event-Driven Leaderboard on AWS

 This project demonstrates how to transform a simple monolithic-style workload into an event-driven, serverless architecture on AWS using Terraform.